idaholab/fenix/doc/content/verification_validation_examples/plasma/lieberman.md

 The variable `n` utilizes the [ProjectionKernel.md] to enable visualization of the particle number density as a field variable.
 See [ProjectionKernel.md] for more detail.

+!listing test/tests/benchmarking/lieberman.i block=Kernels

 ### Boundary Conditions

-!listing test/tests/simple-benchmark/lieberman.i block=BCs

 The only variable that needs a boundary condition is the electrostatic potential.
 Since our simulation assumes that end points of the domain are grounded.

+!listing test/tests/benchmarking/lieberman.i block=BCs

 ### Field Initial Condition

-!listing test/tests/simple-benchmark/lieberman.i block=Functions ICs

 The only variable which needs an initial condition is the electrostatic potential, here we prescribe the initial condition of the electrostatic potential to be the analytic solution for the electrostatic potential given the prescribed uniform charge density.

+!listing test/tests/benchmarking/lieberman.i block=Functions ICs

 ### AuxVariables

-!listing test/tests/simple-benchmark/lieberman.i block=AuxVariables

 Here one auxilary variable is created for each field component.
 We require three here since our particles always have 3 velocity components stored in data.

+!listing test/tests/benchmarking/lieberman.i block=AuxVariables

 ### AuxKernels

-!listing test/tests/simple-benchmark/lieberman.i block=AuxKernels

 For this simulation only the x component of the electric field is being used in this block the electric field is computed from the electrostatic potential.
 The other AuxVariables do not have any kernels associated with them and as a result they will have a value of 0 throughout the simulation.

+!listing test/tests/benchmarking/lieberman.i block=AuxKernels

 ### Particle Initialization and Updating

+The `UserObjects` block is where particles are created and the rules for how the particle velocity is update by the fields are defined.
+The `stepper` is a [LeapFrogStepper.md] which updates a particles' velocity based on the value of the electric fields at the location at which the particle exists.
+The `initializer` defines the rules for how particles are placed in the mesh and the how their velocities are initialized.
+The [UniformGridParticleInitializer.md] places particles evenly throughout the mesh.
+In this case 100 particles are placed on the mesh with uniform spacing between them and they are weighted so that this particle distribution will approximate the specified argon ion number density, `n`, the last parameter `velocity_distributions` tells the system which distributions that you would like to sample from when initializing particle velocity data.
+The final object is the `TestInitializedPICStudy` this object and anyother objects which inherit from [PICStudyBase.md] are responsible for managing the particles.

-!listing test/tests/simple-benchmark/lieberman.i block=Distributions UserObjects
+!listing test/tests/benchmarking/lieberman.i block=Distributions UserObjects
                                                  remove=UserObjects/charge_accumulator UserObjects/density_accumulator
                                                  UserObjects/study/particles_per_element

-This block is where particles are created and the rules for how the particle velocity is update by the fields is defined.
-The `stepper` is a [LeapFrogStepper.md] which updates the particles velocity based on the value of the electric fields at the location the particle exists.
-The `initializer` defines the rules for how particles are placed in the mesh.
-The [UniformGridParticleInitializer.md] places particles evenly throughout the mesh.
-In this case we are placing 100 particles on the mesh and weighting them so that they will approximate a uniform number density of $10^{16}$ \[m$^{-3}$\], the last parameter `velocity_distributions` tells the system which distributions that you would like to sample from when initializing particle velocity data.
-The final object is the `TestInitializedPICStudy` this object and anyother which inherit from [PICStudyBase.md] are responsible for managing the particles.

 ### Residual Contributions

-!listing test/tests/simple-benchmark/lieberman.i block=UserObjects
-                                                 remove=UserObjects/stepper UserObjects/initializer UserObjects/study

 In order to contribute to the residual of variables based on particle quantities you must use an accumulator.
 Accumulators evaluate the inner product of particle quantities and the test function.
 In this block there are two accumulators: the charge[ChargeDensityAccumulator.md] and the [NumberDensityAccumulator.md].
 These objects do the same thing but for different quantities.
 The [ChargeDensityAccumulator.md] evalulates the inner product between the computational particle charge density, which is defined as

 \begin{equation}
   \rho = \sum_{i=1}^N \omega_i q_i,